Hike It, Bike It, Ride It, Run It

 The Arnold Rim Trail, whose main stem is projected to be 35 miles long when completed, is a work in progress with intensive collaboration between volunteer citizens and Calaveras County, State Park, and US Forest Service agencies.

 The Arnold Rim Trail Association is an all volunteer citizen advocacy group dedicated to serving the needs of both the natural and human environment as it brings community members passionate about non-motorized recreation together to help make the Arnold Rim Trail one of the Sierra’s greatest treasures.

 Whether you join us for our fun community meetings, celebrations or trail workdays, every effort helps us put more miles on the ground and smiles on those who discover and use this expanding trail system.

 Once you’ve downloaded the map, you’ll be able to geo-locate while you are on the trail.
 Since the map will be downloaded to your smart phone, you won’t need a wi-fi or cell signal to use it on the trail.

-People came from all over the world this summer to hike to Cougar Rock, watch the sunset, and see the full moon!
-These amazing hikers (and a couple of dogs) were guided by four ARTA Docents [...]
+People came from all over the world in 2016 to hike to Cougar Rock, watch the sunset, and see the full moon!
+These amazing hikers (and a couple of dogs) were guided by ARTA Docents [...]

 It is with profound sadness that we say goodbye to Dave Edney who passed in February, 2016, suddenly and unexpectedly from a heart attack.
 He was the picture of health and participated regularly in ultra-endurance [...]